sulthxxx/SAO-Gold-Edition-MT4-MT5-Expert-Advisors/README.md

 ## 🔒 Notes

-- These are demo / marketing builds
+- These are demo builds
 - Functionality may be limited by design
-- The author is not responsible for any trading loss

 ---